Need to Know

 The benefits of Musculoskeletal Ultrasound:

-- Ultrasound images are shown in real-time as they happen
+- Ultrasound images can be shown in real time as they happen

 - No ionizing radiation is used for this procedure